infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Perceivable guidelines for iOS.md

 ##### Success techniques

-Most of the `UIKit` elements are, by default, accessibility elements.
-Still, if some of the elements should not be accessible or used as an accessibility element, that can be changed by setting with property `isAccessibilityElement` to `false`.
+Most of `UIKit` elements are accessibility elements by default.
+Still, if some of the elements should not be accessible or used as an accessibility element, that can be changed by settings the `isAccessibilityElement` to `false`.

 Another important thing is to define the `accessibilityLabel` to all accessibility elements on a particular screen.
-By doing this, the user will be able to go through the elements and get the necessary information.
+Also make sure to assign an accessibilityLabel on grouped or container views (e.g. form view).
 The important thing to mention here is also to add accessibility labels to, e.g., groups or container views that hold multiple elements (e.g., form view).

-The final thing to identify the element is to define its `accessibilityIdentifier`.
+The final thing to identify the element is to setup its `accessibilityIdentifier`.
 The users do not see this property and are not used for accessibility features.
 Still, if component identification is needed for other purposes (like test automation), it can be set to identify different elements on the screen.

 ##### Failures

 When thinking about accessibility information every application page will provide, it is bad to define all elements as accessibility elements.
 At the same time, some of them are not being used at all.

-Also, as mentioned in "Non-text content identification,” not all elements need to have a label and should not be accessible by the user.
+Also, as mentioned in "Non-text content identification" ﹣ not all elements need to have a label nor be accessible by the user.

 #### Element relationship